Visual Adversarial Attacks and Defenses in the Physical World: A Survey: Physically Adversarial Attacks

-In infrared person detection, Zhu et al. \cite{zhu2021fooling} craft a bulb board to interfere with infrared person detection.
-They indirectly adjust the two-dimensional Gaussian distribution of the light source by optimizing the parameters of the small bulb array, which can greatly reduce the computational cost compared to the pixel-level calculation.
-Recently, Zhu et al. \cite{zhu2022infrared} manufacture infrared invisibility clothes (Fig. \ref{invisibility infrared}), which are made of thermal insulation material (TIM) and ordinary fabric.
-Under thermal camera imaging, the region covered by TIM is dark, and the rest is bright.
-Therefore, adversaries can exploit this to generate a black and white adversarial pattern, which looks like the "QR code".
+$\bullet$ \textbf{\emph{Person detection.}} Person detection is essential for security surveillance and relies on visible-light and infrared imaging to handle varying lighting conditions.
+Early visible-light attacks use printed adversarial patterns to evade detection \cite{thys2019fooling}, and virtual datasets were developed to control testing conditions \cite{huang2020universal}.
+Transferability of attacks across detection systems has been widely studied \cite{wu2020making,xu2020adversarial,hu2021naturalistic,hu2022adversarial,zhu2021fooling,zhu2022infrared}.
+Robustness to clothing deformation and viewpoint changes is improved by mapping adversarial patterns onto 3D clothing via Thin Plate Spline and topological projection \cite{wu2020making, xu2020adversarial, hu2022adversarial, hu2023physically}.
+Naturalistic patterns are generated using BigGAN \cite{hu2021naturalistic}, while dynamic and inconspicuous patches are created using Creases Transformation to reduce perceptibility \cite{guesmi2024dap}.

+In infrared detection, bulb arrays optimize light distribution to interfere with sensors efficiently \cite{zhu2021fooling}.
+Infrared invisibility clothing made from thermal insulation materials produces high-contrast patterns under thermal cameras \cite{zhu2022infrared}, though implementation is challenging.
+Optimizable infrared adversarial patches enhance manufacturability and robustness to angle and distance variations \cite{wei2023physically}.
+Single-modal patches have a limited effect due to multi-sensor systems.
+Cross-modal adversarial patches optimized by Differential Evolution are designed to remain covert in infrared while fooling visible-light detectors \cite{wei2023unified}.

-\textbf{\emph{Person re-ID}} Person re-identification (re-ID) can be used in security surveillance.
-It is a sub-problem of image retrieval, aiming to match a person of interest in different camera views.
-Due to different shooting views and distance, changes in dress, and environmental conditions, attacking re-ID models has become a challenging problem.
-Wang et al. \cite{wang2019advpattern} propose the first physical attack against re-ID models.
-They implement evading attacks for identification mismatch and impersonation attacks for target person impersonation.
-In the physical experiment, they make adversarial clothes and choose different shooting angles and distances.
-The result shows 60\% matching precision drop under evading attack and 67.9\% mAP of impersonation attack.
+$\bullet$ \textbf{\emph{Person re-ID.}} Person re-identification (re-ID) is a critical task in security surveillance, serving as a sub-problem of image retrieval aimed at matching a person of interest across different camera views.
+Due to variations in shooting angles and distances, changes in attire, and differing environmental conditions, attacking re-ID models presents a significant challenge.
+Wang et al. \cite{wang2019advpattern} introduced the first physical attack against re-ID models.
+They implemented dodging attacks to cause identification mismatches and impersonation attacks to mimic a target person.
+In their physical experiments, they created adversarial clothing and tested various shooting angles and distances.
+The results demonstrated a 60\% drop in matching precision under dodging attacks and a 67.9\% mean Average Precision (mAP) in impersonation attacks.